BastilleBSD/bastille/docs/chapters/template.rst

 Templates are created in `${bastille_prefix}/templates` and can leverage any of the template hooks.

-Bastille 0.7.x+
+Bastille 12.2 and 13.0+
 ---------------
-Bastille 0.7.x introduces a template syntax that is more flexible and allows any-order scripting.
+Bastille 12.2 and 13.0x introduces a template syntax that is more flexible and allows any-order scripting.
 Previous versions had a hard template execution order and instructions were spread across multiple files.
 The new syntax is done in a `Bastillefile` and the template hook (see below) files are replaced with